A Room-by-Room Guide to Holiday Decorating

 The Dining Room

-Our current home has an open concept dining room with our kitchen and living room, and I love that I can see it all.
-We have a very large open wall with two sconces on either end in the dining area, so I’ve previously used that as a blank canvas to hang an oversized wreath during the holidays.
+Our new home’s dining room is an walkthrough space/access point to all of the common areas of our home, and I’m excited to make it a festive space this upcoming season.
 For the table centerpiece, I like to keep things understated and simple.
 I’ve found a bowl of natural moss adds just enough color without going overboard.
 When we’re hosting, I always pull out our prettiest plates, glassware, serveware, and linen dinner napkins to help set the scene.

 Dining Room Holiday Decorating Checklist: